 Depression is something that people of all ages go through.
-Young kids, teenagers, middle-aged people, and older adults can all experience it.
+Young kids, teenagers, middle-aged people and older adults can all experience it.
 If you have an older loved one, it’s good for you to know the common signs of depression.
 Knowing a little more about it can help you know how to help your loved one if they do start to deal with feelings of depression.

 Definition of Depression

 Depression, also called major depressive disorder, is a mood disorder.
 When people are depressed, the way they feel about things changes.
 They lose their interest in activities that used to be entertaining.
 This disorder can cause people to feel extremely sad.
 They might also begin to lose their ability to function normally.
 They may struggle to do tasks at work, home, or school.
 Sadness or lack of energy is common; everyone feels these symptoms from time to time.
 But, when a person is depressed, he or she will feel this way for several weeks, months, or even years.
-Depression is serious and has an impacts a person’s overall health.
+Depression is serious and has an impact on a person’s overall health.

 What Are the Symptoms and Signs of Depression?